-Amortization of acquisition-related intangibles was \$288 million in 2019 and \$318 million in 2018 and 2017.
+Amortization of acquisition-related intangibles was \$198 million, \$288 million and \$318 million in 2020, 2019 and 2018, respectively.
 Fully amortized assets are written off against accumulated amortization.
-The remaining estimated amortization is \$198 million in 2020 and \$142 million in 2021.
+The remaining estimated amortization is \$144 million in 2021.

 8. Postretirement benefit plans